kolotyluk/home-lab/README.md

 ## HL15 Chassis

 > [!TIP]
-> If you have ordered the HL15 without a system board, it is strongly recommended you remove the fans and disk cages
+> If you have ordered the HL15 without a system board, it is strongly recommended you remove the fans and disk cage
 > first, as this will greatly aid in reverse engineering the chassis, to make up for the lack of documentation.

+1. First remove the fans from the front of the chassis.
+   1. This is easy, just remove the screws, and unplug the fans.
+1. Remove the second fan cage inside the chassis.
+   1. This is easy, just remove the screws, and unplug the fans.
+1. Remove the disk cage.
+   1. This is easy, just remove the screws.
+1. Before installing the system board, install the backplate for the system board I/O connections.
+   1. IMHO, to not be able to install this after the system board is installed is a design flaw.
+1. After installing the system board, do all the cabling, then install the disk cage, then the second fan cage, then the front fan cage.
+   1. This can be a little tricky, as the power cables are short, and it's important to install things in the right order.

 ### Documentation